Aadityaramrame/VRU-Prediction/README.md

 Loss: ~0.07 (Normalized MSE)

-Visualization:
+### Visualization:

-Trajectories of actual vs predicted motion plotted using Matplotlib.
+The plot compares actual vs predicted trajectories using Matplotlib.

-Predicted trajectories closely follow true VRU motion patterns, validating the model’s learning capability.
+Predicted trajectories closely follow the actual VRU motion patterns, validating the model’s performance.

-🧩 Key Highlights
+## 🧩 Key Highlights

-Fully modular pipeline (Detection → Tracking → Forecasting)
+Fully Modular Pipeline: Detection → Tracking → Forecasting

-Combines YOLO + DeepSORT + Transformers
+YOLO + DeepSORT + Transformers: Combines state-of-the-art techniques for object detection, tracking, and forecasting.

-Scalable to multi-camera urban scenes
+Scalable: Can be extended to multi-camera urban environments.

-Integrates depth and motion cues for better context
+Context Integration: Combines depth and motion cues for better prediction context.

-Feature-engineered dataset reusable for other forecasting models (LSTM, CNN-LSTM, GRU)
+Feature Engineering: Dataset can be reused for other forecasting models like LSTM, CNN-LSTM, and GRU.

-🔮 Future Improvements
+## 🔮 Future Improvements

-Multi-step forecasting for longer prediction horizons
+Multi-Step Forecasting: Expand to forecast longer time horizons.

-Integrate map or lane context (scene semantics)
+Scene Semantics: Integrate map or lane context for more precise predictions.

-Deploy real-time system using ONNX or TorchScript
+Real-Time System: Deploy the model using ONNX or TorchScript for real-time predictions.

-Introduce uncertainty estimation for safer prediction
+Uncertainty Estimation: Implement techniques to estimate uncertainty for safer predictions.

-👩‍💻 Contributors
+## 👩‍💻 Contributors

-Anusri Kadam & Team
-B.Tech – Project-Based Learning (FinTech & AI Vision Domain)
+Aaditya Ramrame, Aarushi Mathur, Abhav Bhanot, Anusri Kadam Deep Learning Project
-Supervised by: Faculty, Department of Computer Engineering
+Supervised by: Faculty, Department of Artificial Intelligence and Machine Learning